adityanehra26/soc-incident-response-plans/README.md

 ## Disclaimer

-These incident response plans are provided for learning and portfolio demonstration purposes.
+These incident response plans are provided for learning and demonstration purposes.
 They are generic templates and examples and **must be tailored** before being used in a production environment.